Many of our videos are always available wherever there is internet access. Find them here.

 In 2006, an outbreak of foodborne E. coli O157:H7 spread through spinach.
 Following the outbreak, the California Leafy Greens Marketing Agreement (LGMA) was established to improve food safety practices and prevent future contamination.

-In 2013, farmers and representatives from the LGMA and two STOP constituents who are survivors of this outbreak, met together.
-This is their story.
+In 2013, farmers and representatives from the LGMA met with several constituents from Stop Foodborne Illness, who are survivors of this outbreak.

 In 2021, Lauren, Rylee and Dan met again on behalf of the California LGMA and Stop Foodborne Illness.
 The first time they met, their individual stories had a great impact on one another.
 Now both organizations have partnered again to continue the story of why food safety matters.

-STOP and LGMA invite everyone – from consumers to farmers, and everyone in between – to work together for a stronger food safety culture.
+STOP and LGMA invite consumers, farmers, and everyone in between to work together for a stronger food safety culture.

 Stewart, Nancy, and Laura tell their stories about how their lives were irrevocably altered by contaminated food.